IgniteUI/igniteui-xplat-docs/doc/en/components/linear-progress.md

 ### Indeterminate Progress

-If you want to track a process that is not determined precisely, you can set the `indeterminate` property to `true`.
+If you want to track a process that is not determined precisely, you can set the `indeterminate` property.

 ### Animation Duration